Sumboard

 Real-world RLS scenario: A marketing agency using your platform has multiple client accounts.
 Each account manager should only see data for their assigned clients, not the entire agency's portfolio.

 Implementing RLS at the application layer means every analytics query carries the user's permission context.
-This isn't optional for B2B SaaS—it's how you maintain compliance and customer trust.
+This isn't optional for B2B SaaS.
+It's how you maintain compliance and customer trust.

 If you're evaluating analytics platforms, ask specifically about their security architecture and RLS capabilities.
 Many tools claim to support it but require extensive custom development.